Barry-Greaves/machine-learning/README.md

 ## Wireframes

-The design process for the website begun with creating wireframes for the basic lay out of the website.
+The design process for the website begun with creating wireframes to sketch the layout of the website.
+They were created in Adobe Photoshop and provided a basic design structure to work off when coding the website.
+I stuck to the basic structure when creating the website, but there was a lot of back and forth in the design process, particularly with the hero images, before I was happy with the final result.

 ![index-wireframes img width=500 ](https://user-images.githubusercontent.com/107034179/186139728-ff84a93f-06e7-4948-93b0-5dda373506df.png)